 Do not share passwords, personal identification numbers, security tokens (for example, smartcards), or any data or equipment used for authentication and identification purposes.

-og computers when leaving them unattended, no matter for how short a time.
+Lock or log off computers when leaving them unattended, no matter for how short a time.

 Do not send any personal identity data in the subject or body of an email; instead, save the data to a secure document using the password-protection option, email the password to the recipient, and send the document as an attachment in a separate email.